iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.7/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.soc.mycolorado 5 reviews"/>
 </p>

+> App is amazing but still needs work, went to edit ID for privacy reasons and blank out my address, after hitting save app crashes everytime I try to access my digital ID<br> :date: __2021-07-03 18:21:29__

+> Alot better than I would expect of a state app.<br> :date: __2021-06-29 02:08:00__

+> Love this!!!
+Please add the ability to load your Covid 19 shot record or allow a link to the state database(better as jerks are purchasing fake cards)and it would be perfect.<br> :date: __2021-06-29 00:48:10__

+> The help was amazing he called back when he said a he did everything to help me it was the best experience thank you 😊<br> :date: __2021-06-29 00:41:45__

 > Great app<br> :date: __2021-06-26 21:57:40__

 > This is super easy!
 Now I don't have to carry my driver license or any other license I purchase.<br> :date: __2021-06-26 03:14:17__